TeamAOF/All-of-Fabric-2/README.md

 **HOW TO INSTALL SERVER**
 1. Download the All of Fabric Server files above.
 2. Extract the files to a new folder.
-3. Run the Start-Server.bat & accept EULA.
+3. Run Install Mods.bat & wait for it too finish properly!
-4. Start again & play.
+4. Run Start.cmd

 **Loader** \